 Northern Utilities or others have substantially completed remediation of the Exeter, Rochester, Somersworth, Portsmouth, Lewiston and Scarborough sites.
-The site in Portland has been investigated and remedial activities are currently underway.
-Additionally, Northern Utilities has executed an Option Agreement with New Yard, LLC which establishes conditions for finalizing a long-term lease on the property to redevelop the Portland site as a boat repair facility with lease proceeds being used to offset remediation costs.
+The site in Portland has been investigated and remedial activities continue.
+Additionally, Northern Utilities finalized a long-term lease on the property to redevelop the Portland site as a possible boat repair facility with the lease proceeds being used to offset remediation costs.
 Future operation, maintenance and remedial costs have been accrued, although there will be uncertainty regarding future costs until all remedial activities are completed.